Skip to content

 What events are there at the Olympic Games?

-In the 2020 Olympics, there will be 33 main sports for people to compete in, with a total of 339 events within these sports.
+In the 2020 Olympics, there were 33 main sports for people to compete in, with a total of 339 events within these sports.
 Sports range from archery to artistic swimming and rowing to rugby.
+The 2020 Olympics included five new sports for people to take part in: baseball, karate, skateboarding, surfing and sport climbing.

-How many people will take part in the 2020 Olympics?
+How many people part in the Olympics?

-More than 11,000 athletes are due to take part in the 2020 Olympics.
-These 11,000 people will come from 206 different countries.
+The number of athletes changes from year to year.
+In 2020 more than 11,000 athletes took part in the Olympics.
+These 11,000 people came from 206 different countries.

 Who is the most successful Olympic athlete?